Azure/aksArc/preview/node-pools-bugbash/node-pools-bug-bash-hardware.md

 And with the `az arcappliance create` command, you're done with deploying the Appliance!

-Before proceeding to the next step, run the following command to check if the Arc Appliance status says *Running*.
-It might not say *Running* at first.
+Before proceeding to the next step, run the following command to check if the Arc Appliance status says *Connected*.
+It might not say *Connected* at first.
 This takes time.
-Try again after 10 minutes.
+Try again after a few minutes.

 ```azurecli
 az arcappliance show --resource-group <azure resource group> --name <name of appliance/resource bridge> --query "status" -o tsv